FBI Deputy Director McCabe stepping down

 "He was the star of my speeches," Trump said, referring to McCabe.
 "I would say a man who is more or less in charge of her, the wife got $500,000 from Terry.
 Now Terry is Hillary."

+Trump stands by his criticism of McCabe, Sanders said Monday, referring further questions to the FBI.

 With his departure, McCabe joins a list of other top bureau officials who have stepped down in recent days as FBI Director Christopher Wray assembles his own team.
-It also comes as reports surfaced that Attorney General Jeff Sessions had pressured Wray to rework his senior leadership team.
+It also comes as reports surfaced that Sessions had pressured Wray to rework his senior leadership team.

 The departures of the FBI chief of staff and general counsel were also revealed this month.